UPCOMING EVENTS (scroll down to see all)

 Series Description: This year, we will do the Gen Ed Anonymous Support Group a little differently.
 Don’t worry, we will still come together periodically over Zoom as Gen Ed Leaders and Geeps [Gen Ed Peeps, copyright Bridget Trogden 🙂 ] to share, challenge, brainstorm, and even commiserate in an open, honest, and supportive way.
 But instead of starting with a specific issue as we have done in the past, we will theme each meeting around a key purpose/value of general education and then dig into the issues (e.g. policies, data, transfer, assessment, messaging, etc.) that emerge related to that topic.
 The themes build on the ‘plays’ in the AGLS Playbook Chapter 1, so they include gen ed for professional success, skill development, understanding of humanity, civic engagement, lifelong learning, etc. etc.

 EPISODE 4♦ Gen Ed: What is it good for?
-Developing skills to tackle problems of the community and the world!
-TBA
+Finding passions, interests, and building a foundation for lifelong learning!

 EPISODE 5♦ Gen Ed: What is it good for?
-Finding passions/interests and build a foundation for lifelong learning!
+Developing skills to tackle problems of the community and world!
 TBA

 Watch here for links to sign up and topics of future conversations for each date!